f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab-guided-version.rst

 and using that policy to protect your lab resource that is a "Public Endpoint" in AWS (webserver with an EIP).

+Note: If you did the extra credit exercise in the previous lab and created an **HTTPS** load balancer, use that one for all exercises that reference the HTTP load balancer.

 Task 1.
 Create WAF Policy
 -------------------------